skoppe/dconf-2022/slides.md

 <ul>
 <li>Errors in asynchronous computations need to be forwarded to their owner</li>
 <li>An owner needs to be able to cancel any asynchronous computations it owns</li>
-<li>And they needs to be able to signal completion of said cancellation</li>
+<li>And asynchronous computations needs to be able to signal completion of said cancellation</li>
 </ul>